slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - money is freedom. why do u want fu money if you don't say fu.
+- making money is not about luck
+- making money is not something that you do - it's a skill that you learn. -- Naval Ravikant*
+- money doesnt buy happiness. it buys freedom
+- you don't get rich by sppending your time to save money. you get rich by saving your time to save make money. optimize for control over money and you'll make more money. -- Naval Ravikant* management is the oldest, and most over-rated form of leverage. capital, media and code are the modern forms. -- Naval Ravikant* no one can predict macro.  -- Naval Ravikant*
 -->

 > *'Some people are so poor, all they have is money.' -- Patrick Meagher*